FeltesPT/github-finder/README.md

 # Github Finder

-A new React Project to try and improve my React knowledge.
+A new React Project to improve my React knowledge.

 This project will use Github's public API to search for both users and projects.